doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- Disable banner tooltips: no
 - **Ownership Indicator**
 	- Hide Crosshair = Yes (you may need to toggle the crosshair on/off in the game options menu to get this to work)
+- **Poison Redux-ion**
+	- NO: Enable poison creation/application messages (toggle this on/off to use the poison crafting function)
+	- NO: Allow enemies to resist your poisons
+	- YES: Use Poison Crafting's additional icons and models
+	- NO: Use base stats for alchemy instead of fortified ones
 - **Quick Loot**
 	- Hide lock status? = Yes
 	- Show quickloot menu on plant/organic containers? = No